Moab Elopement Guide: Everything You Need to Plan Your Dream Day

 Start your wedding day with something active—a mountain bike ride, a short sunrise hike, or yoga on a red rock mesa.
 After getting ready, share a private first look at a breathtaking viewpoint, then meet an officiant and a couple of close friends for a ceremony surrounded by canyons.
 Celebrate with a casual picnic overlooking the desert, then keep the adventure going with an afternoon river float or off-road excursion.
 As golden hour rolls in, head to a favorite arch or overlook for portraits and maybe even a second, more personal vow exchange.
 Wrap it all up with stargazing, a hot tub soak, or s’mores by the fire.

-These are just jumping-off points—what’s magical about eloping in Moab is that you get to break the rules.
+These are just jumping-off points.
+What’s magical about eloping in Moab is that you get to break the rules.
 Want to start your day with sunrise yoga?
 Go for it.
 Dreaming of painting a canvas together in the desert or taking a sunset ride on a vintage motorcycle?
 Let’s make it happen.
-The goal isn’t to follow a timeline—it’s to create a memory-filled experience that feels 100% like you.
-Moab is wild, flexible, and full of magic—you’re not just getting married here, you’re starting your greatest adventure.
+The goal isn’t to follow a timeline, it’s to create a memory-filled experience that feels 100% like you.
+Moab is wild, flexible, and full of magic.
+You’re not just getting married here, you’re starting your greatest adventure.

 A bride and groom pop Champagne to celebrate their elopement in front of the Red Rock formations of Ida Gulch